kiranma72/abdm-docs/content/3-get-health-records/_index.md

 +++
+title = "Building a HIU"
-title = "Get Records linked to PHR" date = 2022-05-07T17:53:25+05:30 weight = 3
+date = 2022-05-07T17:53:25+05:30
+weight = 3
 chapter = true
 pre = "<b>3. </b>"
 +++

-# Get access to Health Records linked with a user's PHR address
+This section covers how to build an HIU